 The Joint Programme aims to put the LNOB principle into practice by contributing to increasing people's access to adaptive social protection with a focus on the identified target groups, thus progressively working towards universal social protection.
-The Joint Programme follows a rights-based approach, which the programme will adopt in its contribution to adapting policies and legislation, supported by improving analysis and identification of needs and vulnerabilities and helping to increase access to integrated services addressing these needs and vulnerabilities.
+The Joint Programme follows a rights-based approach, which the programme will adopt in its contribution to adapting policies and legislation, supported by improving analysis and identification of needs and vulnerabilities.
 Specifically, the unmet needs and urgency for equitable, targeted and appropriate services particularly for people in poverty and vulnerable, including the key target groups described above, will be brought to the forefront of social protection and disaster risk management reform in the Eastern Caribbean.